Guidance, When You Need it.

 What is a CB Radio Anyway?

-The short answer to what a CB radio is is a two-way radio or transceiver that virtually anyone can own and use for short-range voice communications.
+The short answer to what a CB radio is a two-way radio or transceiver that virtually anyone can own and use for short-range voice communications.
 There is more to the story than that, however.

 The CB in CB Radio stands for Citizen Band.